Lace: Lace in art

-The earliest portraits showing lace are those of the early Florentine School.
-Later, in the 17th century, lace was very popular and painting styles were at the time realistic.
-This allows viewers to see the finery of lace.
-Painted portraits, primarily those of the wealthy or the nobility, depicted costly laces.
-This presented a challenge to the painters, who needed to represent not only their sitters accurately, but their intricate lace as well.
+The earliest portraits showing lace are those of the Florentine School.
+Later, in the 17th century, lace was very popular.
+Painting styles at the time were realistic, allowing viewers to see the finery of lace.
+Painted portraits of the wealthy or the nobility depicted costly laces.
+This presented a challenge to the painters who needed to represent not only their sitters accurately but their intricate lace as well.

-The portrait of Nicolaes Hasselaer seen here was painted by Frans Hals in about 1627.
-It depicts a man dressed in a black garment with a lace collar.
-The collar is detailed enough that those who are expert in lace identification can tell what pattern it is.
+A portrait of Nicolaes Hasselaer was painted by Frans Hals in about 1627.
+It depicts him dressed in a black garment with a detailed lace collar.
 Hals created the lace effect with dabs of grey and white, using black paint to indicate the spaces between the threads.

-An image of an anonymous female artisan appears in The Lacemaker, a painting by the Dutch artist Johannes Vermeer (1632–1675), completed around 1669–1670.
+An anonymous female artisan is shown making bobbin lace in The Lacemaker, a painting by the Dutch artist Johannes Vermeer (1632–1675).
+This painting was completed around 1669–1670.